novotnyr/rabbitmq-script-idea-plugin/README.markdown

 Requirements
 ============

 The scripting plugin runs against REST API provided by RabbitMQ.
-Currently, only version 3.6.x is supported for message retrievals via `get`.
-Version 3.7.x is supported for message publications.

 How To Use
 ==========